 Translation: The first section of this law doesn’t apply to every single circumstance.

-Drivers don’t have to stop for pedestrians:
+Drivers don’t have to stop for pedestrians who are:

 - Crossing far outside of the crosswalk;